griffithlab/pVACtools/docs/frequently_asked_questions.rst

 chosen prediction algorithms.
 To change this behavior and apply the binding filter to the ``Best MT Score`` column you may set the ``--top-score-metric`` parameter to ``lowest``.

+:large:`Why are entries with` :large-code:`NA` :large:`in the`
+:large-code:`VAF` :large:`and` :large-code:`depth` :large:`columns not
+filtered?`

+We do not filter out ``NA`` entries for depth and VAF since there is not enough information to determine whether the cutoff has been met one way or another.

 :large:`Why don't some of my epitopes have score predictions for certain prediction methods?`